withastro/docs/TRANSLATING.md

 ### Asides

 Most of our pages include stylish tip/note/caution blocks called "asides".
-As they're repeatedly used throughout the docs, we use a custom syntax to author them (and later replace with components during build), as you can see in the example below:
+We use a custom syntax to author them which includes the type of aside (all lowercase) and optionally a custom title in square brackets.
+Here is an example of a "tip" found in the docs:

 ```
 :::tip[Online previews]